-On 15 January 2024, Ministerial Order no. 341/2024 approved the financial support from the Environmental Fund to Electricity Retailers for Electric Mobility to partially cover the costs associated with electric vehicle charging in 2024, revoking the Ministerial Order no. 14724-A/2022, of 27 December, which established the financial support for electric vehicle users, corresponding to a discount applicable by each charge registered in the electric mobility network.
+On 27 December 2022, Dispatch no. 14724-A/2022, established the financial support for electric vehicle users, corresponding to a discount applicable by each charge registered in the electric mobility network.

-The tariffs for the activity of Mobi.E, to be in force from January to December 2024, were approved by ERSE's Directive no. 5/2024, of January 16.
-These tariffs were approved based on the document "EGME Tariffs and Income 2024", which analyses in detail the regulated activity's allowed income, demand and tariff structure.
+The tariffs for the activity of the electric mobility network management entity, Mobi.E, to be in force from January to December 2023, were approved through ERSE's Directive no. 26/2022, of 23 December.

-With the increasing consumption of net zero emissions vehicles in 2023, the Portuguese government, through Dispatch no. 5126/2023, of 3 May, determined the assignment during the year 2023 of an incentive for the installation of electric vehicle chargers in condominiums, of 80 per cent. of the purchase price of a charger, up to a maximum of \notin 800 per station, and the value of the electrical installation, up to a maximum of \notin 1,000 per parking space.
+To increase the consumption of net zero emissions' vehicles in 2023, the Portuguese government, through Dispatch no. 5126/2023, of 3 May, determined the assignment during the year 2023 of an incentive for the installation of electric vehicle chargers in condominiums, of 80 per cent. of the purchase price of a charger, up to a maximum of €800 per station, and the value of the electrical installation, up to a maximum of €1,000 per parking space.